 Interesting newcomers to the market, Proctor360 have developed an innovative, lightweight headset for the candidate to wear during testing, which features a 360 degree camera.
 This offers full-room and multi-angle candidate / environment monitoring to make remote assessments as reliable as brick-and-mortar testing.
 The headsets will be shipped to candidates, to be returned for reuse after the exam.
 Proctor360 are currently seeking seed funding and offering shares to the public, so this could be an interesting opportunity for investing in the growth of this area of elearning.

 As well as technology that helps to increase trust in the validity of remote assessments, anything that increases convenience for both examining bodies and candidates could help to accelerate the growth of the online proctoring market.
 After all we’ve seen tech create convenience and transformation in other industries, such as Entertainment (Netflix), Food (Just Eat) and Transport (Uber).

-Increasing L&D Recruitment
+Increasing L&D and eLearning Recruitment